00 Overview 01 Background 02 Exposure Control

 PPE for non-COVID patients

-Aerosol-generating medical procedures (AGMPs) performed on patients with confirmed or suspected COVID-19 may generate aerosols in high concentrations, which could contain infectious SARS CoV-2 particles.
-This presents a risk for possible inhalation of the virus by individuals in the room where the AGMP is performed.7
+AGMPs may generate aerosols in high concentrations, which could contain infectious particles.
+This presents a risk for possible inhalation of the virus by individuals in the room where the AGMP is performed.4

 1. Review medical procedures requested by clinicians that are performed on patients with suspected (i.e., with COVID-19 risks) or confirmed COVID-19 in health-care settings to determine if the procedures are AGMPs; and,

-2. Maintain and update the provincial list of AGMPs as needed
+2. Maintain and update the provincial list of AGMPs as needed4

 Any additional PPE required other than the items listed above will be determined by the PCRA.